Record Release Policy

 - Click on the Students menu option (the maroon button to the right).

-- Under the Information Forms heading, choose “Parent/Guardian Information Release Form.”
+- Under the Information Forms heading, choose “Allow Release of my Education Records (FERPA).”

 - Read the form in its entirety.